Investors look to risk after Summers leaves Fed chair contest

 NEW YORK Investors took the withdrawal on Sunday of former Treasury Secretary Larry Summers as a candidate to head the U.S. Federal Reserve as a green light for risk, betting the bank's next chief would extend an era of easy money that has flooded global markets with cash.

-Markets viewed Summers' move as leaving Fed number two Janet Yellen, a well-known advocate of looser monetary policy to support the U.S. recovery, the favourite to succeed the current chairman, Ben Bernanke.
+Markets viewed Summers' move as leaving Fed number two Janet Yellen, a well-known advocate of looser monetary policy to support the U.S. recovery, the favorite to succeed the current chairman, Ben Bernanke.

 Still, Yellen's nomination remains uncertain, leaving open the possibility that markets would react differently should one of several other possible nominees be chosen.